Massive wave propagation near null infinity: Classical dynamics on the de,sc- phase space

+that is the portion of the vanishing set of $\tilde{p}[g]$ contained in the boundary of the de,sc-phase space.
 Over the boundary of $\bbO$, $\Sigma_{\mathsf{m}}[g]$ does not depend on $g$.
 In each fiber over the boundary $\Sigma_{\mathsf{m}}[g]$ consists of a two-sheeted hyperboloid (note that this notion does not depend on the choice of coordinates in the base).
 By the admissibility criteria, which imply time orientability, $\Sigma_{\mathsf{m}}[g]$ has two connected components,

+Recall that if we drop `$[g]$', then this just means evaluated for $g=g_{\bbM}$ the Minkowski metric; this notation applies throughout this section.